 - Second, set the estimated bandwidth for the interface based on your Internet connection.

 - Also, set the role to WAN.

 - First of all, to determine which addressing mode to use, check if your ISP provides an IP address for you to use, or if the ISP equipment uses DHCP to assign IP addresses.

 - Whereas if your ISP provides an IP address, set the addressing mode to Manual and set the netmask / IP for that IP address.

 - On the other hand, if your ISP machine uses DHCP, set the Addressing mode to DHCP to allow the machine to assign an IP address to the WAN1.

 - Edit the lan interface, which is called internal on some FortiGate models.

 - Set the function to LAN.

-- Set the Addressing mode to Manual and set the netmask/IP to the private IP address you want to use for FortiGate.
+- Set the Addressing mode to Manual and set the netmask/IP as the private IP address you want to use for the FortiGate.

-- Still, if you need to assign IP addresses to devices on your internal network, enable DHCP Server.
+- Still, if you need to assign IP addresses to the devices on your internal network, enable the DHCP Server.

 Adding a default route in FortiGate Firewall

-- To create a new default route, go to Network > Static routes.
-Typically, you have only one default route.
+- To create a new default route, go to Network > Static Routes .
+Normally you have only one default route.
 If the list of static routes already contains a default route, you can edit it or delete the route and add a new one.

-- Set Gateway to the IP address provided by your ISP and Interface for the Internet interface.
+- Set Gateway to the IP address provided by your ISP and Interface to the Internet interface.